OkYongChoi/horovod-keras-example/README.md

 # horovod (with Keras)
-Modified the code from the NVIDA multi-GPU course
+Modified the code from the NVIDA multi-GPU course.

 ## Install horovod from dockerhub
 I've tried other ways but failed to install horovod properly.